Agreeable looks and interior, decent chassis, low costs, good economy

 What is it?

-This is the eighth Astra generation.
+This is the eighth generation Vauxhall Astra.
 Some have been pretty good cars for their eras, others absolute donkeys.
 So past form is no guide to future performance.
 Besides, this is the first Astra to have been developed in Vauxhall-Opel's post-GM era.

-That means it has a lot in common with the new Peugeot 308 and the DS 4, while also facing stiff competition from the likes of the Audi A3, BMW 1 Series, Ford Focus, Merc A-Class and VW Golf.
+This means it has a lot in common with the new Peugeot 308 and the DS 4 (we recently put our long-term Astra and DS 4s head to head, which you can read here), while also facing stiff competition from the likes of the Audi A3, BMW 1 Series, Ford Focus, Merc A-Class and VW Golf.

-Its silhouette might be two-box banal, but the Astra looks really good in the metal.
+Arguably even better in the metal.
 That dark visor front is distinctive, and there's some attractive creasework: a sharp bone down the middle of the bonnet, and horizontal lines to mark the wheelarch bulges.

 What are the choices?

 It's petrol (1.2-litre three-cylinder), diesel (1.5 four-cylinder) or plug-in hybrid (1.6-litre four-cylinder, plus e-motor).
-There's a full, battery-electric one coming in 2023.
+There's a full electric one coming in 2023.
 All part of Vauxhall's push to be EV only by 2028.
 More on that another time.

-Very good, actually.
 It handles well (even if it doesn't encourage you to take corners with gusto) and runs true on the motorway.
 As a mainstream hatch, it walks the tightrope between agility and stability.
 If we're comparing, it's a bit more tautly sprung and stiffer in roll than the mainstream-model Golfs or the 308.
 That means a ride that's busy but not jarring.

 The 1.2 engine can get noisy if you ask too much of it, though we've heard less pleasurable tunes before now, and it’s not quite as chattery as the diesel.
 The hybrid gets along well enough, although real-world, electric-only range doesn't live up to the 43 miles promised on paper.

-Good news.
 How much does it cost?